devtron-labs/devtron/docs/user-guide/global-configurations/cluster-and-environments.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/cluster-and-environments/generate-cluster-credentials.png)

-#### Benefits of Self-hosted URL
+### Benefits of Self-hosted URL

-Self-hosted URL will provide the following benefits:
+* Disaster Recovery:

-**\(a\) Disaster Recovery**: It is not possible to edit the server-url of a cluster.
-So if you're using an eks url, For eg- ` *****.eu-west-1.elb.amazonaws.com` it will be a tedious task to add a new cluster and migrate all the services one by one.
-While using a self-hosted url For eg- `clear.example.com` you can just point to the new cluster's server url in DNS manager and update the new cluster token and sync all the deployments.
+  * It is not possible to edit the server URL of a cloud specific provider.
+If you're using an EKS URL (e.g.` *****.eu-west-1.elb.amazonaws.com`), it will be a tedious task to add a new cluster and migrate all the services one by one.
+  * But in case of using a self-hosted URL (e.g. `clear.example.com`), you can just point to the new cluster's server URL in DNS manager and update the new cluster token and sync all the deployments.

+* Easy Cluster Migrations:
-**\(b\) Easy cluster migrations**: Cluster url in case of managed Kubernetes clusters (like EKS, AKS, GKE etc) is cloud provider specific, so migrating your cluster from one provider to another will result in waste of time and effort.
-On the other hand, if using a self-hosted url migrations will be easy as the url is of single hosted domain independent of the cloud provider.
+  * In case of managed Kubernetes clusters (like EKS, AKS, GKE etc) which is a cloud provider specific, migrating your cluster from one provider to another will result in waste of time and effort.
+  * On the other hand, migration for a  self-hosted URL is easy as the URL is of single hosted domain independent of the cloud provider.

 ### Configure Prometheus (Enable Applications Metrics)